Installing JavaFX

 JDK and JavaFX version numbers

-First, be aware that your JavaFX version and JDK version numbers should match.
-For instance, if you were using, say, JDK 21.0.1, you should also use JavaFX 21.0.1 in your development.
-JDK can run older versions of JavaFX, but a JDK cannot run a later version of JavaFX.
-For example, JDK 17.0.8 cannot run programs built with JavaFX 17.0.9
+First, be aware that the major version numbers for your JavaFX version and JDK version should match.
+For instance, if you were using, say, JDK 17.0.x, you should also use JavaFX 17.0.x in your development.

 JavaFX can be downloaded here - https://gluonhq.com/products/javafx/